Disaster Response Manager

 - Write technical narrative and guidelines for proposals, reports and SOPs.

-- Develop Disaster Response Team (DRT) exercises training to ensure all DRT staff and volunteers possess the competencies necessary for their roles and responsibilities.
+- Develop Disaster Response Team (DRT) exercises and trainings to ensure all DRT staff and volunteers possess the competencies necessary for their roles and responsibilities.

 - Develop and foster partnerships with governmental and non-governmental organizations to expand HHI’s disaster response network.